-- 1. Install scrap foamboard in the following exterior wall areas: - a.
+- b.
+Between any two exterior wall studs with a gap of 3" or less.
+Cut and install flush to interior stud faces.
+If gaps exist between foamboard layers, seal with air sealing tape. - 2.
+Check with the Construction Supervisor on whether to install foamboard or batt insulation behind the areas listed below.
+The instructions below are for foamboard insulation, but depending on time and resources, batt insulation could be substituted. - a.
 Behind all PVC pipes.
 Cut all foamboard pieces to the same width, and if pipes are within 3" of a stud, fill that gap as well.
 Install up to three layers of scrap foamboard behind each pipe, then fill in around the rest of the stud bay with fiberglass insulation.
 Stagger seams between foam layers.
 Do not force foamboard behind the pipe.
-Forcing can push out the exterior foamboard and put stress on the pipe joints. - b.
+Forcing can push out the exterior foamboard and put stress on the pipe joints. - NOTE: If using fiberglass insulation, slit the outside one-third of the batt thickness located behind the PVC pipe and wrap insulation around the sides of the pipe. - b.
 Behind (or in front of) 2x blocking between wall studs.
 Fill the air space between the sheathing and the inside stud faces.
 Attach the foamboard to blocking with air sealing tape. - c.
-Above exterior wall window and door headers.
-Use 2" foamboard and cut to fill header cavities flush to the inside face of the wall studs.
-See Step 5 below for instructions on sealing the perimeter of this foamboard. - d.
 Behind electrical boxes along all exterior walls except the sink base outlet and the outlet above the stove.
 (Use fiberglass insulation behind those outlets.)
 Cut foamboard to extend 1⁄2" beyond each box dimension and wedge it behind the box.
 Push foamboard all the way to the stud.
 Do not force foamboard; if the fit is too tight it could bulge out the exterior foamboard.
-If too loose, use bits of fiberglass to wedge in place. - e.
-Between any two exterior wall studs with a gap of 3" or less.
-Cut and install flush to interior stud faces.
-If gaps exist between foamboard layers, seal with air sealing tape. - 2.
+If too loose, use bits of fiberglass to wedge in place. - NOTE: If installing fiberglass insulation behind exterior wall electrical outlet boxes, cut a piece slightly larger than the size of the box and wedge it behind the box before filling the wall cavities. - 3.
 Use air sealing caulk to fill the following areas: - a.
 All holes in each of the wall and ceiling electrical boxes.
 Use a flashlight or headlamp to check filled holes.
 Re-seal where light penetrates through holes.